 The Purdue Master Gardener Program is an integral part of the Purdue University Cooperative Extension Service and provides the citizens of Indiana a chance to grow.
 It provides a learning framework for participants to increase their knowledge on a wide variety of horticultural subjects.
 In turn, participants volunteer and help others grow by sharing knowledge while providing leadership and service in educational gardening activities within their communities.

-To become a Purdue Master Gardener, you must be 18 years old and are required to complete the Master Gardener training course, pass the final exam with a 70% or better and complete 35 hours of volunteer service.
+To become a Purdue Master Gardener, you must be 18 years old and are required to complete the Master Gardener training course, pass the final exam with a 70% or better and complete 40 hours of volunteer service.
 Topics covered in the training course include (but are not limited to): Soil Science, Plant Nutrition, Lawn Care, Plant Science, Vegetables, Fruit, Invasive Species, Insect Pest Diagnosis and Control, Weed Identification and Control, Plant Disease Diagnosis and Control, Woody and Herbaceous Ornamentals, Animal Damage and Control.

 Interested in becoming a Purdue Extension Master Gardener?